 This natural reaction is known as the stress response.
 Working properly, the body's stress response enhances a person's ability to perform well under pressure.
 But the stress response can also cause problems when it overreacts or fails to turn off and reset itself properly.

 The stress response (also called the fight or flight response) is critical during emergency situations, such as when a driver has to slam on the brakes to avoid an accident.
-It can also be activated in a milder form at a time when the pressure's on but there's no actual danger - like giving a presentation to your class, getting ready for a sports game, or sitting down for a final exam.
+It can also be activated in a milder form at a time when the pressure is on but there is no actual danger - like giving a presentation to your class, getting ready for a game, or sitting down for a final exam.
 A little of this stress can help keep you on your toes, ready to rise to a challenge.
-And the nervous system quickly returns to its normal state, standing by to respond again when needed.
+And, more importantly, the nervous system quickly returns to its normal state, standing by to respond again when needed.

 - being exposed to violence or injury

-- relationship stress, family conflicts, or the heavy emotions that can accompany a broken heart or the death of a loved one
+- relationship stress, family conflict, or emotions that can accompany a broken heart or the death of a loved one

-- ongoing problems with schoolwork related to a learning disability or other problems, such as ADHD (usually once the problem is recognized and the person is given the right learning support the stress disappears)
+- ongoing problems with schoolwork related to a learning disability (usually once the problem is recognized and the person is given the right learning support the stress disappears)